 The cultivation of dates began over 5000 years ago and the fruit is still an important foodstuff in many parts of the world.
 In terms of symbolism, the date has much in common with the fig, and aside from the fruit itself, date palm trees also hold symbolic importance in their own right.

 With its pure white feathers, softly rounded body and gentle demeanor, the dove is one of the most ubiquitous symbols of peace, innocence and purity.
 On the other hand, the dove’s symbolism is considerably more complex than notions such as these, and in some cases those complexities can prove quite surprising.

 The five-pointed star, or haykal (Arabic: temple) is the symbol of the Bahá'í Faith as mentioned by Shoghi Effendi, the Guardian of the Bahá'í Faith: "Strictly speaking the 5-pointed star is the symbol of our Faith, as used by the Báb and explained by Him."
 The five-pointed star has been used as the outline of special letters or tablets by both the Báb and Bahá'u'lláh.

-In terms of symbolism, the fox is one of the more interesting creatures that you’ll ever come across; not only does it hold symbolic importance in a number of diverse cultures, but the nature of that importance can vary quite widely from one culture to another, and sometimes even within cultures.
+In terms of symbolism, the fox is one of nature's more interesting creatures; not only does it hold symbolic importance in a number of diverse cultures, but the nature of that importance can vary quite widely, even within cultures.
 While some of its meanings are quite well known, the fox also represents concepts that may not be immediately obvious to the causal observer.